Call for Sites

 This will allow you to move around the whole of the borough to see what has been submitted for consideration.
 Click on each site to reveal a brief description including location, size and the proposed uses indicated by the submitter.
 We recommend using a desktop for the optimal view of this map.

-View the submitted sites on a map
+View the sites submitted in 2021 on a map

 If a site is included on the map, it does not mean that it is suitable for development nor does it imply a commitment to its allocation within the new Local Plan.